stela2502/DrImpute/README.md

 ## Fork from the original DrImpute on Github.

 The original code is not usable in R 3.6.0.
+I tried to use this modified one here which at least exports the preprocess function (!).
+Using my own data and own grouping I could if I load the module via devtools::document() start the 'imp0clC' function directly and obtain imputed data, but the function is still not exported if you load the package vir library().

-I tried to use this modified one here using a own grouping and imputing data, but this does seam to be quite functionallity.
-In ist center is what you brain can do, too.
+In ist center the imputed data is what you brain can/could do, too.
 If you see that in one group you have quite some genes expressed, but on a low level and with many dropouts - just assume you have a constant low expression in this group.
 The tool does also not change already detected expression values.

 All in all nothing I would use at the moment.
-But I have only invested a halv day into trying.
+But I have only invested half a day into trying.
 The level of R code I got here did not convince me either.
-I will check in more detail later and update this quite harsh beakdown.
+I plann to check in more detail later and update this quite harsh beakdown of DrImpute on R code level.
+Maybe I even get it to work for me ;-)

 ## DrImpute: Imputing dropout events in single cell RNA sequencing data